fruitycigar/TA-STYLE-complex-selectors-THaaam/block-BHaacs/index.md

 - Use semantic tags and keep the nesting and indentation proper.

-- Pay attention to the codes, your code quality matters a lot.
+- Pay attention to the code, your code quality matters a lot.

 - Try to implement the layout as exactly as it has been provided in the design.